rmarks6767/csci-635-project/README.md

 ```

 #### `--retrain-models`
-This argument should be used to retrain the models and overwrite the models folder.
+This argument should be used to retrain the models and overwrite the ones in the  `trained_models` folder.

 ```
-python main/main.py --use-local-models
+python main/main.py --retrain-models
 ```

 #### `--no-verbose`
-To turn off all the extrangeous output from the model training, use this argument.
+To turn off all the extraneous output from the model training, use this argument.

 ```
-python main/main.py --no-verbose
+python main/main.py --training-only --no-verbose
 ```

 ### Making Sense of the Evaluation output